 The system is designed around providing a simple interface for allowing the manual and automatic remote control of a bore pump on a farm.
 The sponsor already has in place a large amount of infrastructure which we will use to implement this new system.

 Given the remote-control nature of the project there are several parts to the physical architecture that will need to communicate with one another.
-Communication needs to be long range, and available in places where traditional infrastructure such as mobile signal or wifi are not available.
+Communication needs to be long range, and available in places where traditional infrastructure such as mobile signal or WiFi are not available.
 The sponsor has already put in place a LoRaWAN Network to handle this communication.

 The control of the bore pump needs to be handled by low-powered device that can be easily shielded from the environment where the bore pump operates.
 The Sponsor has elected to use an Adafruit Feather board, as it can connect to their existing LoRaWAN network, and is in place for several their other projects.